hungan1409/Github-Sample-Clean-Architecture-v2/README.md

 Introduction
 -------------
-This is a sample application that build with combine use Clean Architecture framework and Github API (https://developer.github.com/v4/) for request and showing the information
+- This is a sample application that build with combine use Clean Architecture framework and Github API (https://developer.github.com/v4/) for request and showing the information
+- This is an update from v1 sample with using Hilt and Coroutines replace for Dagger v2 and RxJava.

 User interface
 -------------